 Securely sending information over the Internet is a foundation of online commerce, medicine, and other sensitive transactions.
 It is, therefore, critical that transmitted information not be tampered with, forged, or read by anyone other than the sender and receiver.
-These features are critical and have been a key part of the Internet growth.
+These features are critical and have been a key part of the Internet's growth.

 One of the most important ways to keep your data effectively encrypted is to replace older encryption standards with newer ones.
 The increased processing power of computers allows for faster cracking of otherwise strong security protocols.
-On the other hand, security researchers and cyber attackers alike discover every day new vulnerabilities waiting to be exploited.
+On the other hand, security researchers and cyber attackers alike discover new vulnerabilities everyday waiting to be exploited.
 Everyone who understands even the basics of cryptography knows that every security protocol and cipher has an expiration date, or as Kim Crawley puts it, a “best before date.”

 Deprecation of TLS 1.0 and TLS 1.1

 Internet Engineering Task Force (IETF) has released a document where they explicitly state that TLS 1.0 and TLS 1.1 must not be used and they plan to deprecate both protocols by the end of 2019.

 It is true that both protocols can be considered as “ancient history” in terms of internet and computer times.
 TLS 1.0 is already twenty years old as it was first deployed in January 1999.
 Not surprisingly, the Payment Card Industry (PCI) has deprecated TLS 1.0 since 30 June 2018.
 Now any e-commerce site or retailer which still uses TLS 1.0 to encrypt credit card transactions will fail PCI compliance.
 Therefore, PCI has provided guidance to use TLS 1.1, 1.2, or 1.3 in order to securely process credit card payments.